-The science behind Tinker's Plague can be seen and discussed through my blog at Draumr Publishing.
+The science behind Tinker's Plague was discussed in my blog.
 The information below is taken from it.Saving the World, Saving Ourselves

 This series of articles is taken from my blog and is based on research I did for my novel, Tinker's Plague, published by Draumr Publishing, as well as information I've gleaned over many years of interest in environmental technologies.
 This continues now with section two.

 Keeping with the theme of water usage and energy, this blog section is going to explore hot water pre-heaters.
 Now most of us are familiar with a hot water tank.
 Energy, commonly gas or electricity, is used to bring the water from the temperature it enters the system to a scalding temperature that we cut with cold water to bring to a temperature suitable to our needs when we use it.
 There are also tank-less hot water heaters that take cold water and heat it in a coil of pipe before delivering it to the end use.
 These have the advantage of greater energy efficiency than a hot water tank because you aren't keeping a large mass of water hot in for later use.
 However, in practice many people have found that tank-less hot water heaters can have a hard time keeping up with demand.

 The hot water pre-heater is a piece of equipment that can integrate with either of the above systems increasing their efficiency and mitigating their weaknesses.
 In its simplest form, a hot water pre-heater is a barrel hooked up to the hot water feed pipe before the heater proper in such a way that it holds water prior to it moving into the heater unit.
 You paint the barrel black and leave it out in the sun.
 The water in the barrel picks up heat from the sun and as a result doesn't require as much energy to heat up to its final use temperature.